BHSAI/BRILIA/README.md

    Status: ...
    Status: Finished in 3.3 sec.

+  BRILIA> mergeSimilarSeq "./*" 0.01  (optional: parent-child sequences with < 1% Hamming distance will be merged under the parent)

   BRILIA> runAnalysis "./*"   (run analysis on all output files in subfolder of this current folder)

     Status: Drawing 46 trees.